 The anti collision system worked as expected and you can adjust its sensitivity.
 The motor on the E7B is a particularly powerful one as it allows the table to deadlift up to 125Kg; it is slightly noisy but we’ve come across laptop fans that were far worse.
 It did pass our “cup-of-tea” test with aplomb with only the slightest of shakings.

-There’s no cable management features which is a bit of a shame; speaking of cables, just make sure that you have enough free spare cable before moving the table up as that might damage your docking station/laptop/monitor.
+There’s no cable management features which is a bit of a shame; speaking of cables, just make sure that you have enough free spare cable before moving the table up as that might damage even the best docking station/laptop/monitor.

 We’re looking for an electric-powered standing desk with a three-stage frame and a worktop that’s at least 160 x 80cm and capable of supporting